 A broad floodplain swamp associated with the creek is composed of a mixed canopy of hardwoods and cypress.
 Portions of the Hatchet Creek Tract were managed for commercial timber production and consist of stands of slash and loblolly pine.
 The St. Johns River Water Management District manages the area using a combination of timber harvesting, groundcover restoration, reforestation and controlled burns.
 The Florida Fish and Wildlife Conservation Commission administers hunting related activities.
 Wildlife is abundant on the area and includes deer, turkey, osprey and numerous species of songbirds and wading birds.
 Snapping turtle, Florida cooter and otter are common along the creek.

 Access to the WMA is along CR 222, just west of its intersection with SR 26.
 The area is open for public use year-round, from sunrise to sunset.
 However, during hunts, public access is restricted to individuals participating in the hunt.
 Motorized vehicular access is allowed only on scouting days and days open for hunting.
 Recreational opportunities on the area include hunting, wildlife viewing, hiking, horseback riding and bicycling.
 A series of loop trails accommodate hikers, bicyclists and equestrians.
 The trail crosses Hatchet Creek and Bee Creek and is subject to seasonal flooding.
 Temporary closures may occur during timber operations.
-A trailhead with parking and restroom facilities is located farther east along SR 26.
+A trailhead with parking is located farther east along SR 26.
 The parking area can accommodate several vehicles and large horse trailers.
 Between September and April, high-quality quota hunts take place on limited days.
 They include seasons for archery, muzzleloading gun, family hunt, general gun and spring turkey.
 Fishing is allowed year-round.
-Check the list below for regulations about hunting seasons.
-Primitive camping is allowed by permit only from the St. Johns Water Management District.

 Rules Regarding Dogs